-This implies a commitment to open discussion, an expectation that the Chair's actions will be supported by defensible rationales, and a willingness on the part of the Chair to make rationales public and subject to public critique, as well as a willingness to alter decisions when compelling rationales for doing so are presented.
+The Department Chair maintains a strong commitment to open discussion.
+The Department should expect that the Chair's actions will be supported by defensible rationales.
+Where appropriate, the Chair will make rationales public and subject to public comment.
+The Chair will embrace a willingness to alter decisions when compelling rationales for doing so are presented.